 Disaster services are offered.
 This includes not only food, water and supplies, but prayers and counseling from volunteers and staff.
 They can help when tornadoes strike or flood waters rise.
 Or if a fire impacts your life.
 These are some of the instances in which the Salvation Army can assist.

 Christmas programs include the Angel Tree and Red Kettle.
 Angel Tree is used to provide free clothes, toys, and gifts to children and seniors in the Cobb County region.
 On the other hand the Red Kettle is used to collect money from the community.
 All money donated is used to pay for holiday programs and/or some of the other resources that the non-profit offers.
 Thousands of seniors, children, unemployed and lower income families benefit from these annual Salvation Army programs.

 Emergency assistance from the Family Service Unit is available from the Salvation Army.
 The main office is at 202 Waterman Street, Marietta, GA 30060.
 It serves all of Cobb County and it can be reached at 770.724.1652.
 Appointments are required for any type of rent, housing, or mortgage financial assistance.
 Food can be passed out (in limited hours) and no screening process is required.
+There is also a thrift store open year round.
 They also partner with other local non-profits such as the United Way.
 Donations are always appreciated as well as volunteers in order to help the less fortunate.